 An agent is someone who is designated to manage the affairs of someone else.
 In a power of attorney, their authority usually extends to the management of finances or health care decisions.
 The person who creates the power of attorney and designates the agent is known as the “principal.”
 Once an agent accepts the authority given to him or her under the power of attorney, a legally binding relationship is created between the agent and the principal.
 With that relationship and authority comes … [Read more...] about How does an agent use a power of attorney?

 If you and your spouse have a living trust in Nevada and your spouse passes away, you may be at a loss as to what you need to do.
 The steps you need to take are not really complicated, but may be confusing.
 There are some initial tasks that need to be completed.
-Knowing what to expect can make the process much easier during a time that is no doubt stressful.
-Locate the Trust Document The first step would be to locate the living trust document and obtain a general understanding of its … [Read more...] about What Happens to a Living Trust in Nevada When One Spouse Dies?
+Receiving guidance from a living trust attorney in Reno, NV and knowing what to expect can make the process much easier during a time that is no doubt stressful.
+Locate the Trust Document The first step would be to locate the living … [Read more...] about What Happens to a Living Trust in Nevada When One Spouse Dies?

 Some individuals add their children or other relatives to the title on property they own in an attempt to avoid probate.
 Although this can avoid probate, it can also create more problems than it actually avoids.
 Types of Real Estate Ownership Joint ownership in real property simply means that more than one person shares the title to that property.
 The joint owners are referred to as either “joint tenants” or “tenants in common.”
 With joint ownership, both owners have the same right to the … [Read more...] about What If I Create a Joint Tenancy With My Child?